Cadillac XT5

-The Cadillac XT5 (short for Crossover Touring 5) is a luxury crossover SUV manufactured by General Motors.
+The Cadillac XT5 (short for Crossover Touring 5) is a compact luxury crossover SUV manufactured by General Motors.
 It was introduced at both the Dubai Motor Show and LA Auto Show in November 2015.

 The XT5 replaced the Cadillac SRX crossover when it was launched in early 2016.
 It is the second model to use Cadillac's new alphanumeric naming scheme (after the CT6) and the first in the Crossover Touring (XT) series.
 The XT5 is manufactured at GM's Spring Hill Manufacturing plant.
 The Chinese-market XT5 is manufactured in Shanghai by SAIC-GM.

-As of 2017, the XT5 was Cadillac's best selling model in the United States and globally.